Diabetic Foot Care Specialists Certification

 - How to Setup Tools, Use Assessment Forms, Perform Foot Assessment using the Mono Filament Testing to Check for Neuropathy in Diabetics

-- How to Use Tools and Equipment Safely including: Nail Scissors, In-Grown Scissors, Black File, Dremel, Debris Evacuator, Chemo Sterilizer, Disinfectant, Plastic Apron, Goggles, N95 Mask, Face Shield, Gloves, Carrying Case, Etc.
+- How to Use Tools and Equipment Safely including: Nail Scissors, In-Grown Scissors, Black File, rotary tool, Debris Evacuator, single use disposable, Plastic Apron, Goggles, N95 Mask, Face Shield, Gloves, Carrying Case, Etc.

 - Best Practices in Reducing Risks of Cross Contamination When Performing Diabetic Foot Care

-- Sterilization Methods in Use: Example Use of Autoclave
+- Sterilization Methods in Use: Example Use of Autoclave/ Steam Sterilizer

 - Performing a Foot Care Treatment Using Single-Use Disposable Tools in Filing, Cutting Nails Using Nail Nippers, In-Grown Scissors, Using the Black File to Clean Detritus